HKpowerStudio

 December 27, 2024 by Heather Filed Under: Emergency Preparedness, Organize, Tips & Resources Leave a Comment

-Phase One: Safety first & documentation.
+Phase One: Safety First and Documentation.

 • Take a mental inventory of places, people, and systems in place to support you.